cbrandao18/QuickSortAnimated/README.md

 ## Features
 * Create a random unsorted set of numbers
 * Start the visualization of the quick sort choosing a speed between slow to fast
-* Psuedocode on the side that is highlighted according to where the visualization is
+* Psuedocode highlighted according to where the visualization is

 ## Technologies
 * JavaScript for quick sort logic